trinity-xai/Trinity/README.md

 3D is cool and all but 2D is the OG.
 Trinity uses a transparent overlay system of 2D panes to provide extra helper tools.
 These overlays are extensions of the [totally amazing LitFX Project](https://github.com/Birdasaur/LitFX).
 The genius of the author of LitFX is rivaled only possibly by the author's stunning lumberjack good looks.
-A few are shown below:
+A few of these helper tools are shown below:

 ### Natural Language Query ###